kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 -->

 `multicidrset_cidrs_allocations_total` metric with value > 0 will indicate enablement.
-The operator can also check if ClusterCIDR objects are created, this can be done using `kubectl get cc -A`
+The operator can also check if NodeIPAMConfig objects are created, this can be done using `kubectl get cc -A`

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?